offbyone/ideas/content/rst/2021-10-06-automating-letsencrypt-route53-using-aws-iot.rst

 This is the meat of the credential retrieval tool.
 It uses CURL to call the :code:`IOT_ENDPOINT` using a role alias/thing-specific set of headers and URL construction.
 What it gets back is a json document containing the credentials for this "Thing" lasting as long as we've allowed in the resource definitions above.

 It then uses :code:`jq` to extract the keys, and write them into a credentials file that the AWS SDK can be configured to use (and will be, in part 2!).

+All the paths in here are hardcoded to their final locations, but if (when?)
+I generalize this as an ansible-galaxy module, they'll probably be configurable.

 .. code-block:: bash